-Alexandria turns controversy into opportunity by teaching the history of Confederate namesakes
+Alexandria turns controversy into opportunity by teaching students the racist history behind school names

 “We are trying to make sure that our curriculum is more inclusive,” Whelan said.
 “That it provides an accurate and full perspective of history and tells some stories that have not been included.”

-Although they would learn together, Houston told the class that day, each fourth-grader would decide on their own if they think Maury is “a fitting representative of the school community” as it exists today.
+Although they would learn together, Houston told the class that day, each fourth-grader would decide on their own whether they think Maury is “a fitting representative of the school community” as it exists today.
 For the duration of the lesson, she would refrain from sharing her own views.

 “No he isn’t!” interrupted one student, although another quickly fired back.